Scotland’s Complaints Watchdog Warns Some Cases May Wait 25 Weeks

 The SPSO is the point many people reach only after something has already gone wrong elsewhere.
 It considers complaints about Scottish public bodies, including councils, health services, housing providers, prisons, colleges, universities and other organisations within its remit.
 For citizens who have already been through an internal complaints process, the Ombudsman can represent the final formal route for independent review.

-A delay of up to 25 weeks before allocation is therefore more than an administrative inconvenience.
-It is a measure of strain inside Scotland’s public accountability system.
+A delay of up to 25 weeks before allocation is a reliable measure of strain inside Scotland’s public accountability system.

 The SPSO’s more detailed information on delays says not all complaints are affected.
 It states that cases are actively prioritised where the person affected is vulnerable, where the matter is urgent and ongoing, or where there is significant public interest.
 The office also says there are no delays in allocating reviews for the Scottish Welfare Fund or for the Independent National Whistleblowing Officer.